PNP Exchange (PNP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PNP Exchange Historical Price

-According to the latest data gathered on PNP Exchange live price page, the current price of PNP Exchange is 0.0013255USD.
-The circulating supply of PNP Exchange(PNP) is 999.98M PNP , giving it a market capitalization of $1.33M.
+According to the latest data gathered on PNP Exchange live price page, the current price of PNP Exchange is 0.00115508USD.
+The circulating supply of PNP Exchange(PNP) is 999.98M PNP , giving it a market capitalization of $1.15M.

 In the past month, PNP Exchange has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that PNP could witness further price changes in the near future.